PG Diploma (Postgraduate Diploma) Applied Neuropsychology (distance learning)Find a programme

 See international equivalent qualifications on the International Office website.

-Many that have completed the programme in the UK have gone on to become assistant psychologists, moved into clinical or academic research or other roles in healthcare or charities.
+Many that have completed the programme in the UK have gone on to become assistant psychologists, moved into clinical or academic research, or taken up other roles within healthcare or charities.

-Not fixed, we welcome applications at any time of the year although early application is advised as places may fill quickly.
+We welcome applications at any time of the year.
+Early application is advised as places may fill quickly.